dukecomeback/Gblockc.pl/README.md

 If you want to check my point, I have an example CDS alignment, you can try with it.

-Anyway, here I am, writ a perl script to get around that.
+Anyway, here I am, writing a perl script to get around that.

                                                             Du Kang 2019-3-22